brian32768/react-cap/README.md

 Once db and adminer are running you should be able to log in via adminer and populate the wildsong_covid tables from the SQL dump file.

+It's possible to run more than one client (webapp), so you can start up the docker-compose and then ALSO run in the client in a debugger.
+The API server name has to resolve correctly.

 ## Deployment